Frequently Asked Questions (FAQ)

 Yes.
 We have held CASA ReOC #6466 since 2016.
 This requires us to have passed a commercial pilot test, obtained an Aviation Radio Operators Certificate and have in place detailed operations manuals, job safety systems, flight records and equipment maintenance records, just like any commercial aviation business.

-UAV or drone licencing and regulation is managed by the Civil Aviation Safety Authority (CASA).
+UAV or drone licensing and regulation is managed by the Civil Aviation Safety Authority (CASA).

 Yes.
 You should also ask this question of any UAV or drone operator before you hire them.
 Otherwise you could be left with a very expensive bill if something goes wrong.

-Queensland Drones carries a $20 million public liability insurance cover and $5 professional indemnity insurance.
+Queensland Drones carries public liability insurance cover and professional indemnity insurance.

 Is it a drone or a UAV?